-We have two available lines of credit which provide one of our wholly owned subsidiaries with borrowings of up to a total of 2.5 million Swiss Francs.
-At March 25, 2017 and December 31, 2016, no amounts were outstanding under the lines of credit.
+We have two available lines of credit, which provide one of our wholly owned subsidiaries with borrowings up to 2.5 million Swiss Francs.
+At June 24, 2017 and December 31, 2016, no amounts were outstanding under the lines of credit.